In NSW, you must be licensed to complete any gasfitting work as stated in the Gas & Electricity (Consumer Safety) Act 2017.

 The following pages provide information for gasfitters on gas compliance requirements, including the new certificate of compliance/inspection form, safety and industry codes and standards.

 Consumer safety laws

 The Gas and Electricity (Consumer Safety) Act 2017 and supporting Gas and Electricity (Consumer Safety) Regulation 2018 started on 1 September 2018.

 The legislation consolidates separate electricity and gas laws in NSW and aims to ensure the safe use of gas and electrical goods by consumers.

 The Act provides minimum consumer safety standards, outlines requirements for equipment and installations and supports a robust compliance and enforcement regime.

-For more information on the changes, visit gas and electricity (consumer safety) laws.
+For more information, visit gas and electricity (consumer safety) laws.